shanzidemon/shanzidemon/README.md

 # 👋 Hi, I’m Shanzid Helal Emon

-🎓 A passionate CSE student at **American International University - Bangladesh (AIUB)**, always exploring the world of technology and innovation.
+🎓 A passionate CSE student at **American International University - Bangladesh (AIUB)**, always exploring the world of technology and innovation.Shanzid Helal Emon is a Computer Science and Engineering undergraduate at AIUB, driven by a strong commitment to connecting software development with artificial intelligence.
+He focuses on building intelligent, human-centered systems that not only solve problems but also inspire innovation and ethical progress.

+His interests lie in machine learning, deep learning, and generative AI, where he focuses on transforming research ideas into practical, real-world solutions.

 ---